 More important, you don’t need to prospect this way.
 You’ve now learned how to prime clients to look for prospects for you: letting your clients know who your ideal prospects are and giving them those lightbulb moments.

-Also (as I talk about in yesterday’s post), you’ve got the best prospecting database in the business—LinkedIn—at your fingertips, free and ready for you to use.
+Also, remember that you've got a great prospecting database—LinkedIn—at your fingertips, free and ready for you to use.
 LinkedIn makes it easy; when you see “2nd Connection” after a prospect’s name, it means you are connected to someone who can introduce you:

 Kim, I was on LinkedIn and I see that you are connected to Dr. Smith, who also works at the hospital.
 I’ve seen her around town but never had the chance to meet her.
 Do you think you could arrange for us all to have coffee one morning?